Protonk/Article-Feedback/readme.md

 - Contains variables which are specific to where you download those files.
 Or you can download them from w/in the program.
 Each of these is hard coded.
 This isn't completely optimal but it makes it easy on my end.
 - The two functions buildFeedDf() and applyFactors() default to remote = FALSE, meaning that they expect the supplied files to be available in the same file path before running.
 The import script calls both of them as it loads, so you have to edit the source before running it in order for it to work.
 - Setting applyFactors(remote = TRUE) is perfectly reasonable, as the article lists are tiny.
 But the article feedback dump is large and if you run the import script multiple times it needlessly burdens the wikimedia servers.

-### feed.ggplot.R

-- Most of these use the full dataset without decimation so they will take a while to render.
+- Remote code now calls the MediaWiki API directly rather than grabbing a flat text file somewhere.

-### API.get.R
+#### API.get.R

 - This file does not use the version of rjson from CRAN.
 That should work *ok* but will throw a lot of needless warnings because readLines() doesn't like the formatting of the API responses.
 - It also does not work with RJSONIO (which has functions of the same name) because RJSONIO mangles special characters.

+### feed.ggplot.R

+- Most of these use the full dataset without decimation so they will take a while to render.